palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 ![Battery Connection](../assets/images/wifi_ganglion_power.jpg)

+## WiFi Shield Mode of Operations

+The release of WiFi Shield firmware v2.0.0 introduced WiFi Direct.
+WiFi Direct bypasses a WiFi router by having your computing device use WiFi to join the WiFi Shield's hotspot.
+This allows for really great signal acquisition.

+### Status D2 LED Indicator

+If the WiFI Shield is not able to join a wireless network, such as when the saved wireless network is not in range or the WiFi shield has no credentials saved in memory, the WiFi will be in WiFi Direct mode.
+The D2 LED indicator will blink 10 times in 2 seconds to indicate the WiFi Shield is in WiFi Direct mode.

+If there are saved wireless network credentials on the WiFi Shield, the WiFi Shield will blink 4 times in 2 seconds to indicate the WiFi Shield is searching for the stored wireless network.
+If the stored network is found, the WiFi Shield will join the wireless network and blink 2 times in 2 seconds; the WiFi Shield is now in WiFi Station mode.
+If the stored network is not found within 10 seconds, the WiFi Shield will switch into WiFi Direct mode.

+The WiFi Manager, the tool used to store wireless network credentials onto the WiFi shield, may be launched in either WiFi Client mode or WiFi Direct mode.

 ## Get the WiFi Shield On Your Wireless Network

-The WiFi Shield must be on the same wireless network as your computer, smart phone, or whatever other internet connected device you wish to talk to the WiFi Shield with.
+You want to put the WiFi Shield into WiFi Station mode.
+Therefore the WiFi Shield must be on the same wireless network as your computer, smart phone, or whatever other internet connected device you wish to talk to the WiFi Shield with.
 For example, in order to stream data into the OpenBCI GUI using your WiFi Shield, you must first make sure that your WiFi shield and computer that is running the OpenBCI GUI are on the same WiFi network.

 Before the WiFi Shield has joined a network, the Shield acts as a WiFi hotspot, and will have a name such as "OpenBCI-A4AD" where the last four digits are hexadecimal and are unique to your WiFi shield.